pimdh/risk/README.md

 ```
 We see that in expectation a minimal advantage (0.0008 units per turn) exists for the defender, but the variance is high (1.0532 units^2 per turn).

-The optimal strategy for the defender is to use 1 die when the two highest dice of the attacker are (5, 4).
+The optimal strategy for the defender is to use 1 die when the two highest dice of the attacker are (5, 4) or better.

 ## 2 attackers, up to 2 defenders
 ```